-In June 2009, the FASB issued SFAS No. 168 "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles - A Replacement of FASB Statement No. 162," or SFAS 168.
-Statement 168 establishes the FASB Accounting Standards CodificationTM (Codification) as the single source of authoritative U.S. generally accepted accounting principles (U.S. GAAP) recognized by the FASB to be applied by nongovernmental entities.
+In June 2009, the FASB issued Accounting Standards Update, or ASU, No. 2009-1, "Topic 105 - Generally Accepted Accounting Principles", or ASU 2009-1, which amended ASC 105 "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles" (formerly SFAS No. 168 "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles - A Replacement of FASB Statement No. 162").
+ASU 2009-1 establishes the FASB Accounting Standards Codification TM (Codification) as the single source of authoritative U.S. generally accepted accounting principles recognized by the FASB to be applied by nongovernmental entities.
 Rules and interpretive releases of the SEC under authority of federal securities laws are also sources of authoritative U.S. GAAP for SEC registrants.
-SFAS 168 and the Codification are effective for financial statements issued for interim and annual periods ending after September 15, 2009.
-When effective, the Codification will supersede all existing non-SEC accounting and reporting standards.
+ASU 2009-1 and the Codification are effective for financial statements issued for interim and annual periods ending after September 15, 2009.
+The Codification supersedes all existing non-SEC accounting and reporting standards.
 All other nongrandfathered non-SEC accounting literature not included in the Codification will become nonauthoritative.
-Following SFAS 168, the FASB will not issue new standards in the form of Statements, FASB Staff Positions, or Emerging Issues Task Force Abstracts.
+Following ASU 2009-1, the FASB will not issue new standards in the form of Statements, FASB Staff Positions, or Emerging Issues Task Force Abstracts.
 Instead, the FASB will issue Accounting Standards Updates, which will serve only to: (a) update the Codification; (b) provide background information about the guidance; and (c) provide the bases for conclusions on the change(s) in the Codification.
-We do not expect that the adoption of SFAS 168 to have a material impact on our financial statements.
+The adoption of ASU 2009-1 did not have a material impact on our financial statements.